12 Best Research Apps and Tools for Students

 10. Elicit

 This AI research tool for students who need to extract key points from academic papers fast.
-It helps with literature reviews, citation hunting, and even hypothesis generation.
+Elicit AI research assistant helps with literature reviews, citation hunting, and even hypothesis generation.

 Key features